 SECTION V – Eligibility and Application Requirements.

 1. An applicant must meet the following eligibility requirements:

 a.
-Be the dependent son/daughter of a Tactical Law Enforcement member (i.e. a member permanently authorized to wear the Coast Guard Tactical Law Enforcement Insignia) of the United States Coast Guard on active duty, retired or reserve.
+Be the dependent son/daughter of a Tactical Law Enforcement member (i.e. a member permanently authorized to wear the Coast Guard Tactical Law Enforcement Insignia) of the United States Coast Guard on active duty, reserve, retired or honorably discharged.

 b.
 Be a senior in high school with an average of “C” or better during the most recent two semesters or be currently enrolled in an accredited institution of higher learning with an average of “C” or better for the year immediately prior to application.

 c.
 If enrolled in an institution of higher learning, be enrolled in a full time course of instruction based on school or program criteria.